Disclosure and Barring Service (DBS) Checks for English Goju-Ryu Karate-Do Association

 - 3. A list of valid documents is listed here: https://www.cataphract.co.uk/list-of-valid-identity-documents/

-- 5. The Post Office counter assistant will complete the final stage of the Personal Identity Check for and then arrange for the form to be sent back to Cataphract.
-They in turn will carry out a final check and then submit your application to the CRB.
+- 5. The Post Office counter assistant will complete the final stage of the Personal Identity Check.
+Please follow the instructions to send the ID to Cataphract.

 - 6. You, the applicant will receive the DBS form and therefore must take it to the association leader to file.
 If any matter of concern is identified in the report, the senior EGKA management team automatically becomes involved and they will consider what action, if any, should be taken.
 The ultimate sanction is to withdraw EGKA membership from the individual concerned.